 I'm NOT a Veterinarian, so I will never prescribe, diagnose, or promise a cure.

-I work with many veterinarians, and am happy to be part of your dog's healthcare team.
+I work with many veterinarians, and am happy to be part of your dog's wellness team.

 I'm NOT a good salesperson, in fact I suck at sales.